Monsoon Awareness

 Flooding

 How is the drainage around your residence?
-Are rain gutters being drained away from the home?
+Are rain gutters being drained away from the home or is it pooling at the foundation?
 Do you know if you're in a flood plain?
 Have you checked your insurance policies?
 Most policies do not include flood specific insurance, this is different from "water damage".
 Usually, but not always, when insurance policies refer to water damage, they're referring to broken pipes, burst pipes, or roof leaks.
 It may not mention weather specific flooding incidents, therefore it may not be covered under your current policy.

 To find out if you're in a flood plain/zone see FEMA's flood map.
 Just put in your physical address to find out if you are in or near a flood prone area.